mattbrendzel/simple-mvc/README.md

   - [ ]  Create and manage a connection with a Postgres database (eventually, more database types).

   - [ ]  Create a SQL syntax generator for basic CRUD operations.

+  - [ ]  Define a migration abstraction and use it to make (and revert) changes to a database.

   - [ ]  Define a model abstraction and use it to perform SQL queries and operations.